-Each year Hinsdale Adventist Academy administers national achievement tests, Iowa Assessments (Formerly known as ITBS) to students in grades 3-10.
-The test results are communicated to parents/guardians during parent-teacher conferences in March.
+Each year Hinsdale Adventist Academy administers national achievement tests, MAPs Testing.
+The test results are communicated to parents/guardians during parent-teacher conferences in April.

 ACT and SAT are offered for high school students.
 The ACT is required for graduation.
+The cost of one ACT test will be covered by the school, students in grades 11 and 12 will take the test during the school day.
+Students may take additional tests on national testing days at their own expense.
 The guidance counselor will review their test results at the request of parents or students.